 So we can read “ann:kusjam::loguns” as meaning “grant that we experience the flames”, which would seem to refer to the funeral pyre.
 So ‘grant that we die in glory’ is the meaning.
 So far so good.

-The first word, haluþuwas, is masc. sing. (because it governs the imp. sing. ann and ends in -s).
-Great effort has been made to read it as a personal name in the genitive, indicating either the owner or the maker.
-But the presence of ann, grant, indicates that the first word indicates something or somebody who is invoked.
-So if it is a proper name, it is probably the name of a deity or semi-deity.
+Great effort has been made to read the first group of letters, haluþuwas as a personal name in the genitive, indicating either the owner or the maker.
+But the presence of ann, grant, indicates that the first word (or perhaps part of it) indicates something or somebody who is invoked.
+So it should be in the vocative or nominative case.

 Alternatively, haluþ- could represent O.E. hæleþ, OHG helid, hero, warrior, which according to Kluge (viz. sub Held) derive from Germ. haluþ.
 This looks promising, but it is then more difficult to account for the rest of the word.